buildingbeautifuluis/buildingbeautifuluis.github.io/09-Chapter-9-Where-to-from-here-for-UI?.md

 Further Reading
 ---------------

+There are many great publications, offline and online, that will help further underpin your understanding of designing user interfaces for a desktop context.
+I’ve included a few below to start you on your journey.

++ Recommendation 1

++ Recommendation 2

++ Recommendation 3

-There are some useful Adobe XD tutorials that I could link to here.
+/* There are some useful Adobe XD tutorials that I could link to here.
 What else?

-+ Item 1

-+ Item 2

-+ Item 3
+Some books would be useful. */